Theodore Parker: Reform movements and social theology

 Yet his abolitionism became his most controversial stance.
 He wrote the scathing To a Southern Slaveholder in 1848, as the abolition crisis was heating up, and took a strong stance against slavery and advocated violating the Fugitive Slave Law of 1850, a controversial part of the Compromise of 1850 which required the return of escaped slaves to their owners.
 Parker worked with many fugitive slaves, some of whom were among his congregation.
 As in the case of William and Ellen Craft, he hid them in his home.
 Although he was indicted for his actions, he was never convicted.

-As a member of the Secret Six, he supported the abolitionist John Brown, whom many considered a terrorist.
+As a member of the Secret Six, he supported financially the abolitionist John Brown.
 After Brown's arrest, Parker wrote a public letter, "John Brown's Expedition Reviewed", arguing for the right of slaves to kill their masters and defending Brown's actions.

 Death

 Following a lifetime of overwork, Parker's ill health forced his retirement in 1859.
 He developed tuberculosis, then without effective treatment, and departed for Florence, Italy, where he died on May 10, 1860.
 He sought refuge in Florence because of his friendship with Elizabeth Barrett and Robert Browning, Isa Blagden and Frances Power Cobbe, but died scarcely a month following his arrival.
 It was less than a year before the outbreak of the American Civil War.

 Parker was a patient of William Wesselhoeft, who practiced homeopathy.
 Wesselhoeft gave the oration at Parker's funeral.
 He is buried in the English Cemetery in Florence.
 When Frederick Douglass visited Florence, he went first from the railroad station to Parker's tomb.

 Parker's headstone by Joel Tanner Hart was later replaced by one by William Wetmore Story.
-Other Unitarians buried in the English Cemetery include Thomas Southwood Smith and Richard Hildreth.
-The British writer Fanny Trollope, also buried here, wrote the first anti-slavery novel and Hildreth wrote the second.
+The British writer Fanny Trollope, also buried here, wrote the first anti-slavery novel and Richard Hildreth wrote the second.
 Both books were used by Harriet Beecher Stowe for her antislavery novel Uncle Tom's Cabin (1852).